sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 \,\big]^\top ,
 ```

-where $\psi := \theta_{\mathrm{PLL}} - \omega_n t$ is again the PLL angle's deviation from the nominal carrier phase, tracked for relinearization accuracy, and each per-phase envelope contributes its real and imaginary parts to the packed real vector, giving 20 real states in total.
+where $\psi := \theta_{\mathrm{PLL}} - \omega_n t$ again denotes the deviation of the PLL angle from the nominal carrier phase, retained as a state to preserve relinearization accuracy.
+Each per-phase envelope contributes its real and imaginary parts to the packed real vector, yielding 20 real states in total.

 The model output is the per-phase interface current injected into the MNA system,